Introducing the Members of Our Board

 Alongside her non-executive director career Susan has practised as a commercial lawyer specialising in property and development, both as partner and managing partner.
 She has over 20 years experience in providing commercial and strategic advice, driving innovation and advising on property development.
 Susan is a NSW Law Society accredited specialist in property law.

 In 1993, he moved to St Vincent’s Hospital Sydney where he worked in both Medical Oncology and Palliative Care.
-Dr Stuart-Harris was the Director of Medical Services at the Sacred Heart Hospice.
+Professor Stuart-Harris was the Director of Medical Services at the Sacred Heart Hospice.

 In 2004 he was appointed Director of Cancer Services in the ACT and also Southern Local Health District, NSW, but also continued to work as a Medical Oncologist in Canberra, subspecialising in the management of breast cancer.